 Netball World Cup: England clinch spot in World Cup final for first time with close 46-40 victory over New Zealand

-England beat the reigning champions to book a spot in the Netball World Cup final; the final will be live on Sky Sports on Sunday, with one game per day available on the Sky Sports YouTube channel
+England beat the reigning champions to book a spot in the Netball World Cup final; the final will be live on Sky Max and Sky Sports on Sunday, with one game per day available on the Sky Sports YouTube channel

 England booked their spot in the Netball World Cup final for the first time with a nail-biting 46-40 victory over reigning champions New Zealand.

-England, who will now face either Jamaica or Australia in the final, had nerves that were clear to see as the match got under way with both teams struggling to penetrate the middle, held balls from New Zealand and Geva Mentor's defence for England keeping things close.
+England, who will now face Australia in the final - live on Sky Sports Arena and Sky Max on Sunday - had nerves that were clear to see as the match got under way with both teams struggling to penetrate the middle, held balls from New Zealand and Geva Mentor's defence for England keeping things close.

 It was New Zealand who first found their rhythm, sticking to their game plan but the likes of Layla Guscoth continued to put England back in the game, the sides locked in at 9-9 after the first quarter.